New HRSA resources focus on oral health during pregnancy

 The 24-page document can be be viewed or downloaded in PDF format .
 The website also offers some additional promotional tools—an announcement, a handout for pregnant women, talking points, a presentation, cover image and web badges—for professionals working in states and communities planning, developing and implementing perinatal oral health programs.

 Dr. Napier was one of 29 expert panelists from a wide cross-section of national health organizations who contributed to the consensus statement.

 “I’m really excited about this document,” Dr. Napier added.
 “It was amazing to sit down with this diverse group and learn how close we were on all of the issues.
 Getting expectant mothers off to a good start with their oral health is a critical part of helping them give their babies a good start with their oral health.
 We hope that getting everyone involved together on the same page—from expectant mothers to dentists, physicians and other health professionals—will make a big difference in communities nationwide.”

 The OHRC also released another resource, Improving the Oral Health of Pregnant Women and Young Children: Opportunities for Policymakers.
 This issue brief, developed by the National Maternal and Child Oral Health Policy Center in collaboration with the Association of Maternal and Child Health Programs, Association of State and Territorial Dental Directors, March of Dimes, and the Washington Dental Service Foundation, explores the evidence base for perinatal oral health care, the use of oral health care services, liability and policy options for improving access to and coverage of oral heath services.
-The brief is available at http://nmcohpc.net/2012/improving-oral-health-pregnant-women.
+Read more about Improving Oral Health In Pregnant Women.

 The resources were developed with support from the Maternal and Child Health Bureau, HRSA.